Helicopter fault leaves workers stuck on North Sea rig

 An Ensco spokesman said the helicopter had been at the rig on a routine crew-change flight when it developed technical problems.

-"The pilots go through safety checks before they leave and obviously discovered a problem," he said.'Used to it'
+"The pilots go through safety checks before they leave and obviously discovered a problem," he said.

 The helicopter pilots were now on board the rig, he added.